husseinalygit/transaction-parser/readme.md

 streamlit run app.py
 ```

+3. **Update the configuration**
+The config file `config/app_config.py` contains configurations for running in Docker by default.
+To run locally, update the following configurations:

 4. **Configuration**
 The application can be configured through environment variables or the config file.
 Here are the main configuration options: